Yogerlan/casetext_dms_sync/README.md

 * Non-existing DMS responses are treated as empty lists.
 * Default input dates are `yesterday` and `today`.
 * Try the endpoint with wrong input dates for funny response messages.
 Enjoy it!
+* Install `docker-compose-v2` instead `docker-compose-plugin`.
+There is a bug with the former plugin when upgrading to Ubuntu Noble.